Top 7 Locations & Things to Do in Hong Kong

 7. Tai O

-Mong Kok’s bustling Ladies Market with its overwhelming number of stalls, selling all you can imagine of cheap stuff, fascinating clothing and other exotic items, is amazing.
-Together with the Jade Market in Jordan, offering high-quality pearls and jade jewellery, Cat Street with its quaint antiques, and a bunch of other knick-knack local markets, it represents one of the colourful sides of Hong Kong.
-Other characteristics contributing to the whirl of activity in the city packed with the particular tower blocks, include the iconic Hong Kong trams, and the green Star Ferry, zigzagging between Kowloon and Hong Kong Island.
+Mong Kok’s bustling Ladies’ Market is fantastic, with its overwhelming number of stalls selling all you can imagine of cheap stuff, fascinating clothing, and other exotic items.
+Together with the Jade Market in Jordan, offering high-quality pearls and jade jewellery, Cat Street, with its quaint antiques and a bunch of other knick-knack local markets, represents one of the colourful sides of Hong Kong.
+Other characteristics contributing to the whirl of activity in the city packed with particular tower blocks include the iconic Hong Kong trams and the green Star Ferry, zigzagging between Kowloon and Hong Kong Island.

-So what are the top activities to do and authentic locations to visit, that will provide insight into modern Hong Kong, heavily influenced both by its ancient Chinese and, later, British colonial roots?
+So, what are the top activities to do, and what are authentic locations to visit that will provide insight into modern Hong Kong, heavily influenced by both its ancient Chinese and, later, British colonial roots?

-For an absolutely panoramic view of Hong Kong, go to Victoria Peak – one of the locations extremely popular by visitors and locals alike.
+For a panoramic view of Hong Kong, go to Victoria Peak – one of the locations extremely popular with visitors and locals alike.

 An option is to take the old single track Peak Tram from 1888 to Victoria Peak Tower and the remarkable viewpoint, from where you can enjoy the skyline of fabulous Hong Kong skyscrapers.
-Actually, the 360-degree Sky Terrace 428 is the highest viewing platform in Hong Kong.
+The 360-degree Sky Terrace 428 is the highest viewing platform in Hong Kong.

-From Victoria Peak you can enjoy the scenic views of the harbour, the iconic green Star Ferries, bustling Kowloon and Hong Kong Island’s awesome mountainous surroundings.
+From Victoria Peak, you can enjoy the scenic views of the harbour, the iconic green Star Ferries, bustling Kowloon and Hong Kong Island’s awe-inspiring mountainous surroundings.

-The short ride up to Victoria Peak is an experience in itself with the probably steepest funicular track in the world.
-Its history goes back to 1881, when the first tram project was presented.
+The short ride up to Victoria Peak is an experience, with the probably steepest funicular track in the world.
+Its history goes back to 1881 when the first tram project was presented.
 Seven years later, the line was inaugurated.
-Originally, it operated using a steam engine, but in 1926, this engine was replaced by an electrically driven device.
+First, it operated using a steam engine, but in 1926, this engine was replaced by an electrically driven device.

 Hong Kong itinerary 1 day